sawwailwin/Cobol-Practice/README.md

 # Cobol-Practice
-This repository is a collection my Cobol practice programs You are warmly welcome to do task with me
+This repository is a collection my Cobol practice programs You are welcome to discuss with me.
+Do not hesitate